SimoViper/zipper/README.md

 the **body** content type is form-data and has to contain the list of files.

-A **postman** collection with a request to the service to test the service manually is provided in the root of the project, in order to download the zip file is necessary to open the combo box near the button "Send" and select "Send and Download".
+A **postman** collection with a request to test the service manually is provided in the root of the project, in order to download the zip file is necessary to open the combo box near the button "Send" and select "Send and Download".